valentinilk/compose-shimmer/README.md

 ### ShimmerBounds.Custom

-By using the `Window` option one imperfection remains, which can be a problem if the content is for example scrollable.
-Attaching the effect to the window means its position is fixed.
-So while the shimmer is traversing over the content, the content itself might be moved relative to the shimmer.
-Depending on the theme this effect might be more or less visible.

-That's where the `ShimmerBounds.Custom` option comes into play.
+The downsides of the `Window` option is why the `ShimmerBounds.Custom` option exists.
 By using it the shimmer and its content will not be drawn until the bounds are set manually by using the `updateBounds` method on the `Shimmer`.
+This allows for attaching the shimmer to a scrollable list for example.

 ```
 val shimmerInstance = rememberShimmer(ShimmerBounds.Custom)